A collection of the best ways to organize baking supplies and cake decorating supplies.

 Ok let’s get right to the tips.

-This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-You can see links to my website policies in the footer.

-Hide your mixer (if you can)
+Tip 1: Hide your mixer (if you can)

-I try to put as many small appliances as I can inside my cabinets and not out on my counter tops.
+I try to put as many small appliances as I can inside my cabinets and not out on my countertops.
 I have such a small kitchen with limited counter space, it’s really a necessity.

 If you’ve got enough room in your cabinets, you could hide your large stand mixer in there.